mth0348/bfh-cloud-shader/doc/journal/journal.md

 ### Formal and technical questions
 * Meeting protocol okay in form of markdown?
 * Keep project requirement specification separate from main document?
+* When is the deadline of the project submission?

 ### Meeting discussion
 tbd